GSA/fpki-guides/_tools/cite-guide.md

 ## Testing Use Cases

-The main purpose of CITE is interoperability and infrastrcuture testing of PKI components and Relying Party applications.
+The main purpose of CITE is interoperability and infrastructure testing of PKI components and Relying Party applications.
 Additional types of testing may be identified and conducted as necessary and to the extent supported by CITE Participants.
 CITE should not be used for system stress testing.
 Infrastructure testing ensures that upgrades, patches, policy changes, new products, and any other changes to the production FPKI do not adversely affect interoperability.

 Relying Party application testing ensures that application modules operate as intended.
-In addition, application testing ensures that the system as a whole performs adequately on the platform onto which the application will be deployed, and that it interoperates properly within the FPKI environment (i.e., no adverse affect within the FPKI environment).
+In addition, application testing ensures that the system performs as expected and can properly process transactions that rely on FPKI certificates.

 Some examples of testing conducted in CITE include:
 1. Interoperability testing between cross-certified Certification Authorities (CAs);
 2. Transition testing to new algorithms (e.g., SHA-2, ECC);
 3. PIV and PIV-I card interoperability testing;
 4. Repository access testing when using content delivery networks, load balancers, or other networking configurations; and
-5. Path discovery and/or validation testing for a particular application
+5. Path discovery and/or validation testing for an application

 When testing is successful in CITE, assurance is gained that the proposed change(s) will operate in the production FPKI as intended.
 When tests fail in the CITE, issues are identified and addressed without production FPKI impact. <br>